Enemy alien: Canada

-The War Measures Act was a statute of the Parliament of Canada that provided for internment during war, invasion, or insurrection.
-The Act was brought into force three times in Canadian history: during Canada's first national internment operations of 1914–1920, the Second World War's Japanese Canadian internment, and in the 1970 October Crisis.
+Since 1914, the War Measures Act was a statute of the Parliament of Canada that provided for internment during war, invasion, or insurrection.
+The Act was brought into force three times in Canadian history: during Canada's first national internment operations of 1914–1920, the Second World War's internment of Japanese Canadians, and in the 1970 October Crisis.
 In 1988, it was repealed and replaced by the Emergencies Act.

+The terminology used in the act is "alien enemy".

 Germany

 Ilag were internment camps established by the German Army in World War II to hold Allied civilians, caught in areas that were occupied by the German Army.
 They included United States citizens caught in Europe by surprise when war was declared in December 1941, and citizens of the British Commonwealth caught in areas engulfed by the Blitzkrieg.